 Getting out of the airport is easy, just follow the green signs showing you the way to the S-Bahn (German abbreviation for Stadtschnellbahn – meaning urban rapid rail).

-I would recommend buying a ticket from within the terminal since the ticket machines in the train stop are usually very crowded with people who are not familiar with the process and this might lead to high waiting times.
+I would recommend buying a ticket from within the terminal since the ticket machines in the train stops are usually very crowded with people who are not familiar with the process and this might lead to high waiting times.

 What kind of ticket do you need for getting around in Munich?